 - i) Create a calm, orderly and supportive school that minimises the risk of dangerous behaviour.
-Clear rules are in place and these are clearly communicated to pupils and consistently, fairly and openly applied. - ii) There are effective relationships between pupils and staff in which pupils can engage and participate in ideas to create a calm and orderly environment. - iii) Ensure all staff adhere to the policy regarding the use of force as a last resort. - iv) Use proactive interventions with individuals or groups who are at risk of involvement in dangerous behaviour. - v) Develop a whole school approach to developing social and emotional skills.
-(Schools may wish to utilise the Social and Emotional Aspects of Learning.) - vi) Recognise that challenging behaviours are often foreseeable and have plans in place to deal with these eventualities.
+Clear rules are in place and these are clearly communicated to pupils and consistently, fairly and openly applied. - ii) There are effective relationships between pupils and staff in which pupils can engage and participate in ideas to create a calm and orderly environment. - iii) Ensure all staff adhere to the policy regarding the use of force as a last resort. - iv) Use proactive interventions with individuals or groups who are at risk of involvement in dangerous behaviour. - v) Develop a whole school approach to developing social and emotional skills, focussing heavily on our SEMH curriculum. - vi) Recognise that challenging behaviours are often foreseeable and have plans in place to deal with these eventualities. - vii) Monitor all incidents where force is required to ensure any trends are identified.
+Put plans in place to reduce the risks associated with the use of force.

-- vii) Monitor all incidents where force is required to ensure any trends are identified.
-Put plans in place to reduce the risks associated with the use of force. - viii) Whenever practicable, tell a student that force may need to be used before using it. - Plan for staff development in behaviour management, including positive behaviour support strategies, so that staff have the confidence and skills necessary to manage potentially dangerous situations.
+- viii) Whenever practicable, tell a student that force may need to be used before using it. - Plan for staff development in behaviour management, including positive behaviour support strategies, so that staff have the confidence and skills necessary to manage potentially dangerous situations.